EFanZh/Graphviz-Preview/README.md

 ## Roadmap

-- Add border and shadow to indicate graph border.
+- [x] Add border and shadow to indicate graph border.
-- Allow user to save the generated graph.
+- [x] Allow user to save the generated graph.
-- Report error if the document is invalid.
+- [x] Report error if the document is invalid.

 ## Known issues

-- The zoom option resets when the preview updates.
 - After saving an untitled file, the preview becomes invalid.
+- Selecting is not disabled when user is dragging image.
+- Occasionally, the image becomes undraggable.